thoughtbot/humid/README.md

 ## Usage

-Pass your HTML render function to `setHumidRenderer`
+In your entry file, e.g, `server_rendering.js`, pass your HTML render function to `setHumidRenderer`.
+There is no need to require the function.

 ```javascript
 // Set a factory function that will create a new instance of our app